p-lemonish/chatroom-salt/README.md

 button to see the chatting interface.
 Next, this should be spun up on a server where other people can also interact with the chat.

+## Internal architecture

+Here I will explain what the role of each sls-file is.

+### chatroom/base/init.sls
+The sole point of base is to initialize and configure Nginx in a default state, so that for a fresh instance with no certificates yet, it can fetch certificates from certbot.
+The `basenginx.conf` is the configuration file dropped to Nginx while this setup is going on.
+It simply makes sure the acme-challenge can be requested from the server.
+After it's done the configuration file will be removed.

+This was created because the `frontend.conf`, that is the actual configuration state file we want to give Nginx, depends on a valid certificate, so otherwise it would be in a loop where frontend can't deploy because there is no certificate, but the certificate can't be obtained as there is no daemon serving for certbot.

+Once the server has certificates, the job of base is done and shouldn't be needed anymore.

+### chatroom/cert/init.sls
+The job of this state file is to install Certbot and it's dependencies, generate valid certificates for the prod-domain and otherwise generate self-signed certificates for a dev-domain using `openssl`.

+### chatroom/frontend/frontend.conf
+This configuration file will proxy the chatroom's endpoints to the backend, setting headers such as the Upgrade header which will ensure the websocket connection can bet established.

+It uses data stored in the pillar to set the configuration file appropriately depending on if the server is deployed on dev or prod.

+The React app will be served through static files stored in `/var/www/html/dist`.
+The responsibility of filling this directory correctly is on `frontend/init.sls`.

+### chatroom/frontend/init.sls
+Will grab the `dist.tar.gz` stored in to the Salt server and deploy it into `/var/www/html/dist`.
+It also initializes `frontend.conf` and restarts Nginx everytime the configuration file is updated.

+### chatroom/backend/init.sls
+Installs `python3-pip`, `docker-sdk` via `pip`, and `docker`.
+These will all be used for getting the backend image and set the container up and listening for requests.

+Depending on if we're working in dev or prod, it will also name the container accordingly.
+This will be beneficial to separate the two environments, to prevent some oopsies.